 A man-made waterfall is the highlight of this southwest suburban nature center.
 The park’s 85 acres include an herb garden, butterfly garden, children’s forest, nature play area, pollinator restoration area, and overlooks onto the waterfall and canals.
 Guided tours and programs for kids can teach them more about what they see out on the trails.

 Kids can explore the children's garden or sensory garden, among others, at Chicago Botanic Gardens.
 Photo courtesy of Illinois Office of Tourism

 Places to Hike with Kids North of Chicago

 Gardeners and aspiring gardeners can get ideas from the Chicago Botanic Gardens.
 Kids can explore more than 40 displays from the Aquatic Garden and the Children’s Growing Garden to the Sensory Garden and the Waterfall Garden.
-Admission is $25 per car on weekdays and $30 per car on weekends to the recently reopened park.
-Reservations are required until further notice.
+Admission is $13.95 to $19.95 per adult during the summer months.
+Plenty of programming, from yoga to cooking to guided hikes, is provided by park staff.

-More than 60 unique sculptures adorn McCormick Boulevard between Dempster Street and.
-Touhy Avenue next to the Chicago River.
-While tours are on hold during the COVID-19 outbreak, families can print out a self-guided tour from the park’s website before their visit.
+More than 60 unique sculptures adorn McCormick Boulevard between Dempster Street and Touhy Avenue next to the Chicago River.
+Free public tours are led by guided docents from May to October, or families can downlaod self-guided tours or games to their phones.
 The park educates young learners about art, and even includes art from local high schoolers.

 This 1,114-acre forest preserve includes seven miles of trail centered around a 115-acre lake made from a reclaimed quarry.
 Trails provide views of a forest and native garden.
-While the lake is closed for swimming this year, visitors can enjoy swimming and boating on the grounds.
+While the lake is closed for swimming, visitors can enjoy boating on the grounds.
 The Children's Grove has adaptable equipment in a sensory-rich play environment for young children to enjoy.